moody/Waffle/README.md

 -- Queries

--- Looks up a child anywhere in the tree by the key it was given.
-Errors if no child was -- registered under key. local sidebar = component:GetChild("sidebar")
+-- Looks up a component anywhere in the tree by the key it was given.
+Errors if none was -- registered under key. local sidebar = component:FindByKey("sidebar")

 -- Returns every one of this node's own children, wrapped, in declaration order.
 Doesn't -- recurse into grandchildren.
 Empty if it has none.